Skip to main content

 Transformations are where the data from your source system gets turned into objects and events.
 Here’s how they work:

 • A first set of transformations works with the raw data from your source system.
 These transformations map the business data into the object types.
-Their output is individual objects, with their properties and changes.
+Their output is individual objects, with their attributes and changes.

 • A second set of transformations works with these objects and their changes.
 They use the event types to identify the events that can be observed from the objects and changes.
-Their output is individual events, with their properties.
+Their output is individual events, with their attributes.

 The OCPM Data Pool